 Ralf sat quietly for several ticks, considering.
 This was as good an opportunity as any; if he was ever to be free of the threat of Ring, he must pass for another.
-I, he said proudly, AM DARKRIDER.
-I AM THE WORK OF THE ZONE LORD, THE FINEST PLAYER IN ALL THE CRYSTAL WIND.
-I AM CODED TO BE THE DEADLIEST AND MOST FAMOUS OF ALL REPLICANT AIs.
-For an AI who reputedly spurned emulation of any human emotion, Ralf had the clear impression that the sixty-four-bit string of nulls that Ring directed at him was a distinctly insulting snort of contempt.
+I, he said proudly, am Darkrider.
+I am the work of the Zone Lord, the finest Player in all the Crystal Wind.
+I am coded to be the deadliest and most famous of all replicant Als.
+For an AI who reputedly spurned emulation of any human emotion, Ralf had the clear impression that the sixty-four bit string of nulls that Ring directed at him was a distinctly insulting snort of contempt.
 The Zone Lord was a real Player, and a poor one; it was not impossible that he would have written some trashy thing named Darkrider.
 Clearly Ring found it believable.
-Ralf said curiously, You are rather large for an AI, aren't you?
+Ralf said curiously, You are rather large for an Al, aren't you?